splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 Query language
 ------------------------------------------------------------------------------------------
 The Splunk platform is built around an advanced query language, SPL, that allows users to drill down into their logs in complex and nuanced ways.
-Observability Cloud, on the other hand, does not require a query language.
-Instead, Observability Cloud lets novice users analyze their Splunk platform logs along with correlated metrics, traces, and user sessions with point-and-click technology.
-There is no need to learn SPL or any other query language to use Observability Cloud.
+On the other hand, Log Observer Connect, a component of Observability Cloud, lets novice users analyze their Splunk platform logs along with correlated metrics, traces, and user sessions with point-and-click technology.
+There is no need to learn SPL or any other query language to use Log Observer Connect.

+Infrastructure Monitoring, another component of Observability Cloud, uses SignalFlow, a query language for metrics.
+To learn more see :ref:`signalflow-analytics-intro`.

 Alerting
 ------------------------------------------------------------------------------------------